CoinFabrik/scout/docs/docs/vulnerabilities/26-avoid-unsafe-block.md

 ## Remediation

-To enforce memory safety, it's recommended to use Safe Rust.
+To enforce memory safety, it's recommended not to use `unsafe`.

 ```rust
     #[ink(message)]